 3 - Mascarpone Cheese

-Mascarpone, an Italian cream cheese, is most notably the star of Tiramisu.
-It’s a truly decadent alternative to creme fraiche, being high in fat content and practically begging to be whipped into creamy submission.
+Mascarpone, an Italian cream cheese, is most notably the star of Tiramisu (a high-fat cream cheese made from cow's milk).
+It's a truly decadent alternative to creme fraiche, being high in fat content and practically begging to be whipped into creamy submission.

-While mascarpone is richer and sweeter than creme fraiche and sometimes used in desserts, its creaminess can seamlessly enhance a wide variety of recipes that call for creme fraiche.
+While mascarpone is richer and sweeter than creme fraiche and sometimes used in desserts, its creaminess can seamlessly enhance a wide variety of recipes that call for creme fraiche, and for milder cheese swaps see cheese swaps for baking and desserts.

 Smooth and silky, mascarpone is milder in tang than creme fraiche, but its luxuriousness adds a unique touch to any dish it graces.